hmcts/sendgrid/README.md

 SendGrid requires an API key for sending emails through it.

-An API key is automatically created same time as the account and stored in the SendGrid Key Vault.
-Key has restricted access with 'Mail Send' permission allowed.
+An API key is automatically created for you when the account is created and stored in the SendGrid Key Vault.
+The key has restricted access with 'Mail Send' permission allowed.

+The API key name format is `hmcts-<account-name>-api-key`

 ### Getting the key from the application